Terms of Business

 All fees and expenses will be subject to VAT at the prevailing rate from time to time.

 48 hour Detailed Trace Report – £150.00 + VAT.
-Contents and enclosures same as Standard Report above
+(Working days from the day following receipt) Contents and enclosures same as Standard Report above

 Bulk no success/no fee Tracing – Fees by negotiation.
 Subject to volume, quality and turnaround times

-Overseas Process Serving – Quote only.
-Quote only but would vary from jurisdiction to jurisdiction
+Overseas Process Serving – Quote only, but would vary from jurisdiction to jurisdiction

 Partner Rate – £130.00 per hour + VAT